openshift/enhancements/enhancements/machine-config/on-cluster-builds.md

 BuildController should be as modular as possible with how it performs the build to allow it to efficiently operate in as many different environments as possible.
-For example, if the OpenShift Image Builds (BuildsV1) facility is present, it could leverage that functionality directly.
-In absence of that facility, it could create its own custom build pod where it uses Buildah to perform the builds.
+For example, the current default is to have it use a customized build pod that we maintain.
+In the future, it could potentially interface with OpenShift Pipelines and use that mechanism to run the build.

-As a caveat, BuildsV1 does not support manifestlisted images, so there will need to be a process to create a manifestlist with these images.
-This is primarily a concern for multiarch clusters, but having it present for non-multiarch clusters would incur very little overhead.

 Once the image build is complete, the image is pushed to the image registry configured by the cluster administrator where it will be pulled